schibsted/account-sdk-android-web/RELEASING.md

 # Releasing the SDK

-1. Update `CHANGELOG.md` to reflect the changes done since the last release.
+1. (Update `CHANGELOG.md` to reflect the changes done since the last release.) //Nobody has done this since version 1.0.0.
 1. Create a PR to master with the name "RELEASE <major.minor.patch>"
 1. Once the PR has been merged, head over to the [releases page](https://github.com/schibsted/account-sdk-android-web/releases) and create a new release.
 1. Enter all the following fields before publishing the release: